minhazur9/Tamagatchi-Pokemon/README.md

 The meters should start gradually get shaded in every in game quarter day, which is 6 min (time needed to increment may change).

-The sun should start gradually moving down and once it does, the background changes to black and the moon appears.
+The sun should start gradually moving down and once it does, the background changes to night colors and the moon appears.

-The moon should do the reverse.
+The moon should do the reverse and the switch should happen every 12 minutes.

+### The Buttons

+The feed button should spawn in food and decrement a hunger bar once it touches your pokemon and increment one sleepiness

+The play button should spawn in a ball and bounce directly over your pokemon for a few seconds, decrement two boredom and increment one for sleepiness and hunger

+The sleep button should spawn in a house for your pet to sleep inside for 12 minutes, decrement two sleepiness